hassio-addons/addon-ssh/.github/SECURITY.md

 In the report, please include as much information as possible, including:

-- A extensive description of the vulnerability.
+- An extensive description of the vulnerability.
 - How it could be exploited.
 - The potential impact you think it would have (e.g., DOS attackable, privacy concerns, leaking of credentials).